 Grandma’s Nanner Puddin’ Roll

 If you’re from the south, you probably have a special place in your heart for your grandma’s banana pudding.
 Now, you can enjoy the same flavors in rolled ice cream form with fresh bananas, vanilla wafers, and whipped cream on top.

 Head down E. Martin Street to find Bittersweet, a stylish lounge where delectable desserts and satisfying cocktails go hand-in-hand.
-Bittersweet serves up classic and whimsical drinks along with a complete coffee menu in case you need a midday pick-me-up.
+Bittersweet serves up classic and whimsical drinks with a complete coffee menu in case you need a caffeine pick-me-up.
 Gin connoisseurs will be excited to know that they have over 70 different gin options great for pairing with a handmade sweet or savory dish.

 The Daily Planet Cafe connects to one of the most popular tourist attractions in Downtown Raleigh–the North Carolina Museum of Natural Sciences.
-The cafe offers a wide variety of food or drink options from local suppliers for breakfast and lunch.
+The cafe offers a wide variety of food or drinks options from local suppliers for breakfast and lunch.
 You can enter the cafe from inside the 1st floor of the Nature Research Center or on the corner of Jones & McDowell Streets.